turbot/guardrails-docs/docs/getting-started/getting-started-aws/review-account-wide/index.md

 # Review Account-wide governance

-In this guide you’ll see how a single policy pack can govern all resources across an account.
+In this guide you’ll see how a single Policy Pack can govern all resources across an account.

 This is the fifth guide in the *Getting started with AWS* series.